DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-13-accredited-body-iteration.md

 ---
 title: "New course wizard: Accredited body – 5 February iteration"
-description: Remove one of the choices, and minimise the chance of error.
+description: Remove one of the choices, and minimise the chance of error
 date: 2019-02-13
 screenshots:
   items: